2. Progestin-only birth control pills (“mini-pills”)

 • intrauterine bleeding of unknown origin;

-Hormonal pills for women that are used during menopause may contain:
+Hormonal pills for women used during menopause may contain:

 • estrogen;

-List of hormonal drugs for women over 40
+List of hormonal drugs for women after 40 years

 • Angelique

 Contains both types of hormones (estrogen and progestogen), the levels of which fall during menopause.
-There is a replacement of hormones that are no longer produced by the ovaries.
+Hormones that are no longer produced by the ovaries are replaced.

-Estradiol prevents or alleviates hot flashes, excessive sweating, sleep disturbances, depressive states, increased nervousness, dizziness and migraine headaches, as well as urinary incontinence, dryness, itching, burning sensation in the vagina, discomfort during intercourse.
-The inclusion of a progestogen (drospirenone) in the preparation reduces the risk of developing uterine cancer.
+Estradiol prevents or mitigates hot flashes, excessive sweating, sleep disturbances, depression, increased nervousness, dizziness and migraine headaches, as well as urinary incontinence, dryness, itching, burning sensation in the vagina, discomfort during sexual intercourse.
+The inclusion of a gestagen (drospirenone) in the drug reduces the risk of developing uterine cancer.

-The drug reduces bone loss, the so-called postmenopausal osteoporosis.
-Drospirenone regulates the excretion of fluid and sodium ions, which reduces blood pressure numbers, weight, breast pain and other symptoms associated with tissue swelling.
+The drug reduces bone loss, so-called postmenopausal osteoporosis.
+Drospirenone regulates the excretion of fluid and sodium ions, which reduces blood pressure, weight, breast pain and other symptoms associated with tissue swelling.

 • Ladybone

-Inhibits the destruction of bone mass in the postmenopausal period, smoothes symptoms such as hot flashes, increased sweating, headache.
+Inhibits the destruction of bone mass during the postmenopausal period, smoothes out symptoms such as hot flashes, increased sweating, and headache.
 Raises libido and mood.
-It has a tonic effect on the vaginal mucosa, while not causing the growth of endometrial tissues (which can lead to neoplasms).
+It has a tonic effect on the vaginal mucosa, without causing the proliferation of endometrial tissue (which can lead to neoplasms).

 • Cyclo-Proginova

-Contains a special salt of estradiol, which in the body is converted into its own hormone.
-Also included in the composition is norgestrel, a derivative of progesterone.
-Its use for 10 days of a monthly cycle stops the excessive growth of the endometrial mucosa and stops the development of uterine cancer.
+Contains a special salt of estradiol, which is converted in the body into its own hormone.
+Also included is norgestrel, a progesterone derivative.
+Its use for 10 days of the monthly cycle stops the excessive growth of the endometrial mucosa and stops the development of uterine cancer.
 Used in perimenopausal women to treat spontaneous uterine bleeding.

 Estradiol compensates for the lack of estrogen in the body during the approach of menopause and creates a favorable course of therapy: